lycogno/competitive-programming-guide/PROGRAMMING.md

 If you've followed along till this point, you're in a good position as a new competitive programmer.
 Congratulations! 🎉

 Continue giving contests and learning new concepts, and you'll be well on your way to that beautiful  🔴 red 🔴 rating on CodeForces.
 If you want more resources, [this awesome list](https://github.com/lnishan/awesome-competitive-programming) by @inishan provides links to plenty.
-Also,